ameyakhedekar/RepoDetailsApiEx/README.md

 ## Limitations and Improvements
 * Build CI/CD pipeline in a tool.
 The instructions are based in the _deploy.bat_ file
 * Write unittests for the projects/Extend it with TDD development.
+* There is rate limiting with the public endpoint with github(https://api.github.com).
+Would need to add authentication to extend that.